How to Add a Database to Your Business Directory Website

 }

 - Create data access layer – Build functions to handle common database operations (retrieving businesses, searching, filtering by category).
+This abstraction layer keeps your code organized and reusable.

 - Develop the user interface – Create search forms, listing displays, and admin panels that interact with your database functions.